RickMoynihan/lambdalounge-website/doc/conduct.md

 we should expect of ourselves, but we should always aspire for more.

-We believe Lambda Lounge has been respectful and inclusive of all attendees since we began in 2010, and have formalised this here as both an ongoing commitment to our members and as a means to promote equality and diversity in the technology industry.
+We believe Lambda Lounge has been respectful and inclusive of all attendees since we began in 2010, and have formalised this document as both an ongoing commitment to our members and as a means to promote equality and diversity in the technology industry.